Contribute#

 Documentation tests are run with:

-tox -e docs-test
+tox -e doctest

 This will test all code given in examples of function documentation and check their output.